1

 expansion models, how then does one explain their persistent popularity?

-Think, for a moment, of mankind’s fallible selection of ideas.
+Think, for a moment, of mankind’s fallible ways of selecting and promoting ideas.
 Everything else being

 equal, which hypothesis will grab more headlines, generate more